OlgaJ1989/taste-of-poland/README.md

         1. Go to 'Reserve a table' in the 'Reservations' dropdown.
         1. Fill in the form and 'Submit'.
         1. You should be redirected to 'My reservations' and a 'Booking created successfuly' alert should appear under the navbar for a few seconds.
     * Result:
         1. As expected, user gets redirected to 'My reservations' and an alert is displayed.

-* Check that when a reservation is deleted, user is redirected to 'My reservations' and a 'Booking deleted.' alert is displayed.
-    * Test:
-        1. Open the website in a browser.
-        1. Log in.
-        1. Go to 'My reservations' in the 'Reservations' dropdown.
-        1. Click 'Delete' next to a chosen reservation.
-        1. When asked to confirm, do so.
-        1. You should be redirected to 'My reservations' and a 'Booking deleted.' alert should appear under the navbar for a few seconds.
-    * Result:
-        1. As expected, user gets redirected to 'My reservations' and an alert is displayed.